What No One Ever Tells You About Blogging

 Sorry to be the bearer of bad news, but it is true.

 I’ve had several clients who paid to have the most popular and powerful blogging software on the planet set up on their own hosting account.
-I installed essential plug ins to make their Wordpress blog even more attractive to the search engines.
+I installed essential plug ins to make their WordPress blog even more attractive to the search engines.

 More than once I have gotten emails from clients wondering why their blogs aren’t getting great search engine rankings on their highly desired keyword terms.
-When I load their blog, I’m greeted with the “Hello World” initial Wordpress blog post.
+When I load their blog, I’m greeted with the “Hello World” initial WordPress blog post.
 There are no other posts published.
 There are no categories set up.
 Nothing but “Hello World”.

 Successful Blogging Takes Planning